The Test Plan tab of Web Client enables you to create tests and design test steps.

 Create test folders before creating tests.
 Test folders group tests in the same testing area.
 You can create test folders either under the Subject root folder or under an existing test folder.

 Note: You cannot create test folders under the Unattached folder.

-To create a new test subject:
+To create a new test folder:

 Alternatively, you can hover over the folder and select More Actions > New Folder.

-To create a test subject by copy/cut:
+To create a test folder by copy/cut:

 Select the folder you want to copy or cut.